 Device makes it possible to understand hotel staff

-TOKYO -- Takara Toys has been distributing the "Bowlingual" dog translator in America.
-This US$120 gadget links a wireless microphone on a dog's collar to a handheld receiver and converts a dog's barks into human speech.
+TOKYO, Japan -- Takara Toys has been distributing the "Bowlingual" dog translator in America for years now.
+This $120 gadget links a wireless microphone on a dog's collar to a handheld receiver and converts a dog's barks into human speech.

-Riding on the wave of press that this device has generated in advance of its availability in the U.S., the company this week announced that its next product for the Western market will be the "Inn-terpreter."
+Riding on the wave of press that this device generated in the U.S., the company this week announced that its next product for the Western market will be the "Inn-terpreter."

 Aimed at travelers, the Inn-terpreter resembles a hearing aid.
 Once inserted in his ear, a traveler can activate it by simply cocking his head.
 The device then translates what is said to him by hotel staff and, as company literature states, "whispers what hotel personnel really mean."